tonethar/IGME-230-GDD-Spring-2018/weekly/Week-01A-notes.md

 ## Homework
 Get a GitHub account (if you don't have one already), and go through the tutorial above.
-Before next class, set up a folder *for this course* in your account, named *IGME230* or something similar, and put a link to it in the myCourses "GitHub Accounts" discussion.
+Before next class, set up a repository *for this course* in your account, named *IGME230* or something similar, and put a link to it in the myCourses "GitHub Accounts" dropbox.
 This should be a public repository (otherwise the link won't work).

 ## Reference
 * [wikipedia.org - Web Application](https://en.wikipedia.org/wiki/Web_application)